 - Personally, I recommend getting a SIM Card if you plan to stay more than 10 days or you highly depend on internet connectivity even during the short stay.

-Though requirements slightly change every year, I hope this post will help you get a SIM Card in India in a better way.
+Though requirements slightly change every year, I hope this post will help you with buying a SIM Card in India.
 If you have other tips on the topic, feel free to share!
 I will be happy to add them.